Skip to main content

 Login response

-If there is a problem, the server will return the standard error set with CODE/TEXT details and the error code LOGIN_AUTH_NACK.
+If there is a problem, the server returns the standard error set with CODE/TEXT details and the error code LOGIN_AUTH_NACK.
 The following error codes can be provided:

 • UNKNOWN_ACCOUNT - User is unknown